A wise woman confronts David. David sends Joab to get Absalom. Absalom returns to Jerusalem. UPDATED.

 Rather, David is lost in conspiracy theories.
 He squanders his time wondering who sent this woman to him.
 He cannot recognize the issues at stake.

 David’s priorities are still way off base.
+He is still derelict in his duties as father and as king.

 VERSE 20.
 Your servant Joab has done this thing to change the face of the matter.
 My lord is wise, according to the wisdom of an angel of God, to know all things that are in the earth.”